 When you sign up to Hatch, you get your own US brokerage account with our US partner, DriveWealth.
-This means you own your shares directly and get a few big benefits:
+You own your shares directly, which means:

 Full shareholder voting rights on any whole shares you own

 A real say!
-In conjunction with our partner Say, Hatch investors are able to submit and up/downvote questions to the quarterly calls of companies like Tesla.
+In conjunction with our partner Say, Hatch investors are able to submit and up/downvote questions to the quarterly calls of companies like Tesla, Palantir, Microsoft and Spotify.
 The top 5 questions are addressed by company leaders during the call.